mariok/pinemup/ReadMe.txt

     - added support for different languages
     - added german translation
     - changed "active" symbol in menus from '#' to '->'
+    - only one instance of settings-dialog and category-dialog allowed
     - many internal code improvements

   0.4: